2023 Best Urban & Regional Planning Master's Degree Schools in New York

 Top New York Schools for a Master's in Urban & Regional Planning

-Our analysis found New York University to be the best school for urban and regional planning students who want to pursue a master’s degree in New York.
+Our 2023 rankings named New York University the best school in New York for urban and regional planning students working on their master’s degree.
 Located in the city of New York, NYU is a private not-for-profit school with a fairly large student population.

-Full Urban & Regional Planning at Columbia University in the City of New York Report
+Read full report on Urban & Regional Planning at Columbia University in the City of New York

-You’ll be in good company if you decide to attend Pratt Institute - Main.
-It ranked #4 on our 2023 Best Urban & Regional Planning Master’s Degree Schools in New York list.
+You’ll join some of the best and brightest minds around you if you attend Pratt Institute - Main.
+The school came in at #4 on this year’s Best Urban & Regional Planning Master’s Degree Schools in New York list.
 Pratt Institute is a medium-sized private not-for-profit school located in the large city of Brooklyn.

 You’ll be in good company if you decide to attend The City College of New York.
 It ranked #5 on our 2023 Best Urban & Regional Planning Master’s Degree Schools in New York list.
 CCNY is a large public school located in the city of New York.